-Sometimes people use their dogs as an excuse not to have sex with their partner, saying, "Oh sorry, I don't want to kick the dog out of bed" or, "Fido gets upset when we get romantic."
-If that's really happening, those are training issues that can be worked around.
-But if you are more comfortable appeasing your dog, then that's okay, but it also might be worth thinking about why do you want to be sexually involved with this other person.
-If not, that's okay too, but don't use your dog as an excuse, that's not fair to your dog or anyone you might be in a relationship with.
-What is okay is to be honest about not wanting to engage in sexual activity with someone or at a certain time, and to say that at this time/place you would rather curl up with your dog and watch a movie.
+Sometimes people use their dogs as an excuse not to have sex with their partner, saying, “Oh sorry, I don’t want to kick the dog our of bed” or, “Fido gets upset when we get romantic.”
+If that’s really happening, those are training issues that can be worked around but if you are more comfortable appeasing your dog then that’s ok, but it also might be worth thinking about why, do you want to be sexually involved with this other person.
+If not, that’s ok too, but don’t use your dog as an excuse, that’s not fair to your dog or anyone you might be in a relationship with.
+What is ok is to be honest about not wanting to engage in sexual activity with someone or at a certain time, and to say that at this time/place you would rather curl up with your dog and watch a movie.

-Don't assume that your partner is as comfortable as you are getting intimate while your dog occupies the pillow next to you both.
-I don't think there is anything wrong with being physically involved with the dog on the other side of the bed, but make sure it's something everyone feels comfortable with.
+Don’t assume that your partner is as comfortable as you are getting intimate with your dog laying on the pillow.
+I don’t think there is anything wrong with being physically involved with the dog on the other side of the bed, but make sure it’s something everyone feels comfortable with.
 Once in my late teens I did get involved with someone who was uncomfortable with dogs and who was so worried and unable to get into the mood with the dogs around that I did kennel my pack (who had been lying on the floor near the bed).
-My involvement with that person didn't last long (not surprisingly) but it did remind me the importance of meeting intimate partners where they are and respecting their boundaries about dogs.
+My involvement with that person didn’t last long (not surprisingly) but it did remind me the importance of meeting intimate partners where they are and respecting their boundaries about dogs.